 Robotics has already demonstrated a good potential in high-volume production of replacement parts of automobiles.
 Automotive manufacturers need only smaller bathes for cars that are not popular.
 Particularly, it is difficult to get parts from the original manufacturer of models of cars, notably vintage cars, that no long find a market.
-Subsequently, the use of robots has been constrained by numerous challenges.
+Subsequently, the use of robots constrained by numerous challenges.
 A multinational automobile manufacturer Nissan has created a new robotic system to circumvent the problems.
 The company calls the new system nothing short of state-of-the-art technique where robots make replacement parts from flat sheet metals.

 New Robotic System to Commercialize High-Precision Dual-Sided Dieless Forming

 Most notably, the breakthrough they have achieved is through dual-sided dieless forming.
-The method was commercially infeasible as it needed two robots to work at the same time.
+The method commercially infeasible as it needed two robots to work at the same time.
 The Japanese automaker has made this possible through software that make two robots work on different sides of the metal using separate dies at the same time.
 The company revealed that the system works with high precision, and use diamond coated tools to carve parts with high surface finish.

 Nissan Venturing into Low-Production Manufacturing Techniques